 It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in St. Joseph, your best time to install solar panels is in the spring and fall.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 St. Joseph gets quite a bit of sunlight per day, so an average payback period could last up to 11.5 years per 5 kW of capacity.

 The type of solar panels you have will have specific maintenance steps to follow.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-Many solar contractors in the St. Joseph area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+Full-service solar contractors in the St. Joseph area offer comprehensive maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.